 Once an object is detected on the web, the spider navigates toward the object.
-Since the web and its legs are not within the visual field of its eyes, a spider must perform this action blindly on the web.
-This is not a trivial task, since the geometry of the web places a limit on where the spider can place its legs.
-The Gordus lab has already established an experimental setup for tracking limb-movement of a spider while it builds a web.
-This same experimental setup will be used to track limb movement when the spider navigates a web.
-The current setup only has one field of view, so additional cameras will be added to track the limbs in three-dimensions.
+Because the web and its legs are not within the visual field of its eyes, a spider must perform this action blindly on the web.
+This is not a trivial task, because web geometry places constraints on where the spider can place its legs.
+The Gordus lab has already established an experimental setup for tracking limb-movement of a spider while it builds and navigates a web.
+We will add cameras to track the limbs and determine their placement on the web in three dimensions.

 The Gordus lab has used limb-tracking to define web-building action sequences.
 Several of these action sequences are performed for navigating during web construction.
-Once the limbs are tracked in three-dimensions, current ethological analysis used for defining web-building behavior will be applied to this experiment to define common action sequences performed by the spider while localizing, and navigating toward a goal.
-Since the limbs are also the primary sensory organs, correlating limb posture with known sensory gain (from Aim 1) will also provide us with a map of the sensory field.
+Once the limbs are tracked in three-dimensions, current ethological analysis used for defining web-building behavior will be applied to this experiment to define common action sequences performed by the spider while localizing an object and navigating toward it.
+Because the limbs are also the primary sensory organs, correlating limb posture with known sensory gain (from Aim 1) will provide a map of the sensory field.

-We expect that the spider will alter its posture to maximize sensory gain, and then execute action sequences that enable it to efficiently navigate toward prey on the web.
+We expect that the spider will alter its posture to maximize sensory gain and then execute action sequences that enable it to efficiently navigate toward prey on the web.
 Spiders are able to perform these actions even when the web has been altered due to damage.
-By damaging the web at specific locations, we will test how the spider can update its knowledge of the sensory field, and alter its action sequences to navigate toward prey.
+By damaging the web at specific locations, we will test how the spider can update its knowledge of the sensory field and alter its action sequences to navigate toward prey.

 Aim 3: Define physical constraints of limb movement and choice.
 (Li)

-The legs are the primary sensory input and behavioral output of the system.
+The legs gather the primary sensory input and generate behavioral output of the system.
 The physical forces acting on the web directly alter the physical forces of the legs.
-By measure and modeling changes in the web, we can directly model the impact on the legs, and define this system as a closed-loop set of action sequences that themselves alter the sensory input.
+By measuring and modeling changes in the web, we can directly model the impact on the legs, and define this system as a closed-loop set of action sequences that themselves alter the sensory input.

 Expected Impact

-Many organisms such as bats and snakes localize prey using vibrations sensed in different substrates such as the air and terrain.
+Many organisms such as bats and snakes localize prey using vibrations sensed in different environment such as the air and ground.
 However, these behaviors require the use of a complex and separate set of sensory organs and body movements.
-With the spider, we have a constrained system where almost all sensory input and behavioral output are executed by the legs, that can be easily tracked.
+With the spider, we have a constrained system where almost all sensory input and behavioral output are executed by the legs, which can be easily tracked.
 By defining a closed loop system for vibrational navigation, we can develop optimized strategies for the design of robotics to perform similar functions.

-Sources of Funding
+Potential Sources of Funding

 Li and Gordus plan to apply for funding through the NSF and the Air Force Office of Scientific Research (AFOSR).
 The NSF Division of Integrative Organismal Systems has two programs devoted to behavioral morphology.
-The Physiological Mechanisms and Biomechanics Program (PMB) funds research that uncovers biomechanical mechansims that operate at the whole-organism level.
+The Physiological Mechanisms and Biomechanics Program (PMB) funds research that uncovers biomechanical mechanisms that operate at the whole-organism level.
 The Behavioral Systems Cluster supports animal behavior research devoted to uncovering fundamental principles of animal behavior.
-The proposed research program is ideally suited for both of these funding sources within NSF.
+The proposed research program is ideally suited for both.
 The AFOSR funds research that improves our understanding of biological sensory and behavioral systems used for navigation.
 They have a funding program specifically devoted to acoustics and vibrational sensory integration.
 The integrative approach used in the proposed research program is well within the scope of the goals of this funding source.